urbantrout/docs/en/sites.md

 Any additional site can have its own Base URL apart from the URL you defined when creating the first site.

 This comes in handy for hosting the site at a different domain instead of in a subdirectory.
-Instead of using `https://craftcms.com/de`, you can have a different domain like `https://de.craftcms.com` or `https://craftcms.de`.
+Instead of using `https://craftcms.com/beta`, you can have a different domain like `https://beta.craftcms.com`.

-Defining a Base URL for your site requires that you have an additional `web` directory with a different name (like `web-de`), and that you configure your web server to route requests for that domain to the new web directory.
+Defining a Base URL for your site requires that you have an additional `web` directory with a different name (like `web-beta`), and that you configure your web server to route requests for that domain to the new web directory.

 ## Propagating Entries Across All Enabled Sites